reuixiy/fonts/.ai/cache-cleaning-guide.md

 - `downloads/` - Downloaded font files (organized in subdirectories)
 - `.version-cache.json` - Local version cache

 **Note**: As of v2.0.1, the build directory includes improved CSS structure with import-based unified files and proper license headers.
+The deployment strategy has also been updated to preserve all fonts during selective builds.

 ### Dependencies (`--deps`)
 - `node_modules/` - Node.js packages